matthewecampbell/ruby-submissions/1605/module_4_assignments/gametime/template/matt_david_check_in1.markdown

 e.g.

-- Snake moves around screen
+- Slimes can move around the screen
-- Snake can eat pellets
-- When a pellet is eaten, the snake grows in length
+- Slimes cannot move past the nets or the walls
+- Slimes can hit the ball and the ball will fly with believable trajectory
-- If the snake hits itself, the game ends
+- If the ball hits the ground, the other slime scores a point
-- Snake is rainbow colored, changes color throughout game
-- If the user navigates away, snake game pauses
-- Crazy Mode makes the snake change speeds randomly
-- Pellets are instructor's faces and they make a sound when they get eaten
-- Cat mode turns the snake into Nyan Cat
+- The first to seven points wins
+- Two players can play on the same computer
+- A player could play against AI

 ### What is your MVP, or 'this was harder than I thought' plan?

-e.g.

-- Snake moves around screen
+-Slimes can move around the screen
-- Snake can eat pellets
-- When a pellet is eaten, the snake grows in length
+- Slimes cannot move past the nets or the walls
+- Slimes can hit the ball and the ball will fly with believable trajectory
-- Is the snake hits itself, the game ends
+- If the ball hits the ground, the other slime scores a point
+- The first to seven points wins
+- Two players can play on the same computer

 ### What have you accomplished so far?

+A slime is on the canvas, and can move, but the canvas does not clear.

 ### Questions, Comments, Concerns?
+Why won't the canvas clear?
 -----

 # Instructor Feedback Section